multiversx/mx-chain-proxy-go/README.md

 - `/v1.0/address/:address`         (GET) --> returns the account's data in JSON format for the given :address.
 - `/v1.0/address/:address/balance` (GET) --> returns the balance of a given :address.
 - `/v1.0/address/:address/nonce`   (GET) --> returns the nonce of an :address.
-- `/v1.0/address/:address/shard`   (GET) --> returns the shard of an :address based on current proxy's configuration.
+- `/v1.0/address/:address/username`   (GET) --> returns the heretag of an :address.
 - `/v1.0/address/:address/keys `   (GET) --> returns the key-value pairs of an :address.
-- `/v1.0/address/:address/storage/:key`   (GET) --> returns the value for a given key for an account.
-- `/v1.0/address/:address/transactions` (GET) --> returns the transactions stored in indexer for a given :address.
+- `/v1.0/address/:address/keys/:key `   (GET) --> returns the key-value pair of an :address.
 - `/v1.0/address/:address/esdt` (GET) --> returns the account's ESDT tokens list for the given :address.
+- `/v1.0/address/:address/esdts/roles` (GET) --> returns the token identifiers and roles for a given :address
 - `/v1.0/address/:address/esdt/:tokenIdentifier` (GET) --> returns the token data for a given :address and ESDT token, such as balance and properties.
 - `/v1.0/address/:address/esdts-with-role/:role` (GET) --> returns the token identifiers for a given :address and the provided role.
-- `/v1.0/address/:address/esdts/roles` (GET) --> returns the token identifiers and roles for a given :address
 - `/v1.0/address/:address/registered-nfts` (GET) --> returns the token identifiers of the NFTs registered by the given :address.
-- `/v1.0/address/:address/esdtnft/:tokenIdentifier/nonce/:nonce` (GET) --> returns the NFT token data for a given address, token identifier and nonce.
+- `/v1.0/address/nft/:tokenIdentifier/nonce/:nonce` (GET) --> returns the NFT token data for a given address, token identifier and nonce.
+- `/v1.0/address/:address/shard`   (GET) --> returns the shard of an :address based on current proxy's configuration.
+- `/v1.0/address/:address/transactions` (GET) --> returns the transactions stored in indexer for a given :address.

 ### transaction